awsdocs/nice-dcv-admin-guide/doc_source/manage-port.md

 ## Changing the NICE DCV Server TCP port on Linux<a name="manage-stop-port-linux"></a>

-To change the port used by the NICE DCV server, you must configure the `web-port` parameter in the `dcv.conf` file\.
+To change the port that's used by the NICE DCV server, configure the `web-port` parameter in the `dcv.conf` file\.

 **To change the server's TCP port on Linux**

 1. Navigate to `/etc/dcv/` and open the `dcv.conf` with your preferred text editor\.

-1. Locate the `web-port` parameter in the `[connectivity]` section and replace the existing TCP port number with the new TCP port number\.
+1. Locate the `web-port` parameter in the `[connectivity]` section\.
+Then, replace the existing TCP port number with the new TCP port number\.

    If there's no `web-port` parameter in the `[connectivity]` section, add it manually using the following format: